 If the document a student submits is for a noneligible status, you shouldn't submit the documentation for secondary confirmation.
-The USCIS can only confirm whether or not the documentation is genuine; it doesn't determine whether the student is eligible for FSA funds.
+The USCIS can only confirm current immigration status based on the document presented; it doesn't determine whether the student is eligible for FSA funds.
 Unless the student can submit documentation for an eligible status, as described above, the student can't receive aid.